aleshaleksey/fansys23/06-abilities.md

 The line between "boons" and "abilities" is a fine one, but in general "abilities" are something that is actively used, (eg, "I use elemental touch", "I use far throw"), while a boon is something that is used passively (eg "I have skirmisher so I move behind the enemy where I am flanking and you don't get an attack of opportunity.").

-Each category is split up into "combat", "exploration" or "general".
-The categories are not perfect but they cover most bases relatively well.

 ___
 ### Prerequisites